-However you like yours, I hope you enjoy every bite!
+However you like your black bean brownies, I hope you enjoy every bite!

 HOW TO MAKE EASY BLACK BEAN BROWNIES

-Not only are they super healthy, they’re super easy to make!
+Not only are they super healthy, but they’re super easy to make too!

 It blends up to be the consistency of pudding and you’ll probably be licking the bowl clean like I did.
 In fact, I can’t decide if I like the batter or the brownies better, both are delicious!

 3. Place the batter into your prepared muffin tin, add a teaspoon of peanut butter to the center, using a toothpick give it a little swirl.
 Place in the oven and bake, and in in no time your home will begin to smell like cocoa heaven!